codingwithshawnyt/djangoMapCluster/docs/source/client-api.rst

 Filtering
 ---------

-You can manage the datasets shown on your map by using filters.
+Manage the datasets displayed on your map using filters.

-filter object
+Filter Object
 ^^^^^^^^^^^^^

 .. code-block:: javascript